How Our Junior Program Operates

 All youth who turn 10 before August 31 and do not turn 18 before the first day of the Junior Program.

 We strive to make Junior Membership affordable to all.
 Our fee is on a generous need-based sliding scale from $1 to $349 and includes membership, classes, and boat usage; everything we offer for ten summer weeks!
-During registration, our automatic fee calculator considers household income, family size, and employee health benefits.
+During registration, our fee calculator offers discounts based on household income and family makeup.

 We don’t administer a swim test, however we ask that all junior members possess swim proof stating they can swim 50 yards without stopping.
 Your child can take a swim test at any YMCA by appointment.
 We also accept